 It is expected that PHBC homes will operate with the understanding that they are making a commitment to a child for nine (9) months to one year, or until the child either reaches their planned permanency goal or the team agrees that a different type of placement becomes more appropriate for the child.

-Foster Parents should be openly discussing any problems or concerns regarding the child's mental health or behavioral issues and seek assistance from their agency and the PHBC Treatment Team consisting at minimum of Foster Parent, CPA, CPS, OCOK Care Coordinator, OCOK Clinical Director, CASA, Attorney, child's therapist, the child's parent(s)/identified long term caregiver and child as appropriate, and other identified providers or supports for the child to creatively solve problems and find interventions.
+Foster Parents should be openly discussing any problems or concerns regarding the child's mental health or behavioral issues and seek assistance from their agency and the PHBC Treatment Team consisting at minimum of Foster Parent, CPA, CPS, OCOK Director of Therapeutic Services, OCOK Therapeutic Services Coordinator, CASA, Attorney, child's therapist, the child's parent(s)/identified long term caregiver and child as appropriate, and other identified providers or supports for the child to creatively solve problems and find interventions.

 Therefore, discharges not initiated as a joint decision by the Treatment Team, but by the foster home/agency will undergo an Unplanned Discharge Review which will determine whether a home/agency will be allowed to continue as a PHBC home in the future with OCOK.
-PHBC homes are generally expected to provide a 30-day notice, however, 24-hour and 14-day discharges will be considered depending on the circumstances.
+PHBC homes are generally expected to provide a 30-day notice.

-- 1. Discharge Notices are submitted to the discharge box at PHBCintake@oc-ok.org.
+- 1. Discharge Notices are submitted to the discharge box at discharge@oc-ok.org.
 Included with the Discharge Notice the CPA should provide detailed information about how they have used their Disruption Mitigation Process and any other efforts that were made to prevent placement disruption. - 2.
-Within two (2) business days of receiving a Discharge Notice, a Discharge Staffing will occur with the Treatment Team scheduled by the OCOK Care Coordinator.
+Within two (2) business days of receiving a Discharge Notice, a Discharge Staffing will occur with the PHBC Treatment Team scheduled by the OCOK Therapeutic Services Coordinator.
 The reasons leading up to the discharge, the current and future needs of the child, and any safety concerns will be discussed. - 3.
-The information gathered at the Discharge Staffing, and the information provided by the CPA in the Discharge Notice will be presented by the OCOK Care Coordinator and/or the OCOK Clinical Director to the OCOK Clinical Team within five (5) business days of the discharge.
-The OCOK Clinical Team consists of the OCOK Director of Care Management, the OCOK Clinical Director, the OCOK COO and the OCOK President.
-The OCOK Clinical Team may also gather additional information from other Treatment Team members as needed.
+The information gathered at the Discharge Staffing, and the information provided by the CPA in the Discharge Notice will be presented by the OCOK Therapeutic Services Coordinator and/or the OCOK Director of Therapeutic Services to the OCOK Clinical Team within five (5) business days of the discharge.
+The OCOK Clinical Team consists of the OCOK Director of Care Management, the OCOK Director of Therapeutic Services, the OCOK COO and the OCOK President.
+The OCOK Clinical Team may also gather additional information from other PHBC Treatment Team members as needed.
 The OCOK Clinical Team will evaluate and make a recommendation to the OCOK COO.
 The OCOK COO or designee will make one of the three following determinations about the discharge: